 These are examples of magazines that are geared for kids.
 They are fun, entertaining, and perhaps even educational.
 It is fun for kids to continue to get something in the mail month after month.

 My mom gifted this to my oldest for his birthday, and he has had lots of fun with it.
-It’s a monthly educational gift subscription, and it takes kids around the world with a different country each month.
+It’s a monthly educational gift subscription, and it takes kids around the world to a different country each month.

 Another monthly subscription box.
 This one is a STEAM (science, technology, engineering, art, math) subject matter, and it is awesome!
 Each month the kit comes with directions on how to build something while teaching them some cool stuff along with it.
 We have really enjoyed these crates.
 Good for ages two through teenager.